le717/Blocks/Documentation/Format-Details.md

 ### Needs More Research ###

-* Will files with a lowercase `.txt` be loaded and used?
 * What do the folders and files in the non-LEVELS folders go to in-game?
 * New level slots can be added using `LEVELS.TXT`?
 * The letter and number combination on the first line might identify something, but what?